The Best American-Made Cars in 2026

-As an example, the Chevrolet Trailblazer, Buick Envision and Cadillac Optiq—sold by U.S. automaker General Motors—are built in Korea, China and Mexico respectively.
-Whereas South Korean brand Kia builds its Telluride SUV in West Point, Georgia, and German giant Volkswagen produces new vehicles including the Atlas and ID.4 at its plant in Chattanooga, Tennessee.
-Major group Stellantis has its headquarters in the Netherlands, but counts a number of U.S. brands among its ranks, such as Chrysler, Dodge, and Ram Trucks.
+As an example, the Chevrolet Trailblazer, Buick Envision, and Cadillac Optiq—all sold by US automaker General Motors—are built in Korea, China, and Mexico respectively, whereas South Korean brand Kia builds its Telluride SUV in West Point, Georgia, and German giant Volkswagen produces new vehicles including the Atlas and ID.4 at its plant in Chattanooga, Tennessee.
+Major group Stellantis has its headquarters in the Netherlands, but counts a number of US brands among its ranks, including Chrysler, Dodge, and Ram Trucks.
 While models such as the Jeep Wrangler and the Dodge Durango are built in facilities in Ohio and Detroit, the Jeep Avenger, for example, is built in Poland.

 Does this matter?
 It all depends on what you want your hard-earned money to support when you visit the dealership.
 If you’d prefer to keep automobile manufacturing in the United States healthy, you want an American-made vehicle.